cloudmesh-community/book/chapters/prg/python/python-editor.md

 While its good to know classes and inheritance, you may be able for this class to get away without using it.
 However, we do recommend that you learn it.

+PyCharm Installation:
+Method 1: PyCharm Installation on ubuntu using umake

+    sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make
+    sudo apt-get update
+    sudo apt-get install ubuntu-make

+Once umake command is run, use below command to install Pycharm community edition:

+    umake ide pycharm

+If you want to remove PyCharm installed using umake command, use this:

+    umake -r ide pycharm

+Method 2: PyCharm installation on ubuntu using PPA

+    sudo add-apt-repository ppa:mystic-mirage/pycharm
+    sudo apt-get update
+    sudo apt-get install pycharm-community

+PyCharm also has a Professional (paid) version which can be installed using following command:

+    sudo apt-get install pycharm

+Once installed, go to your VM dashboard and search for PyCharm.